 Recover the tooth, making sure to hold it by the crown (top) and not the root end.
 Rinse, but do not clean or handle the tooth more than necessary.
 Reinsert the tooth in the socket and hold it in place using a clean piece of gauze or cloth.
 If the tooth cannot be reinserted, carry it in a cup containing milk or the patient’s saliva.
 Because time is essential, call us immediately.

 In the event of jaw injury, tie the mouth closed with a towel, tie or handkerchief.
 Go immediately to an emergency room.

 Fold a piece of gauze or kleenex (if that’s all you have) and place it (tightly) over the bleeding area.
 Have your child bite down on the gauze for 15 minutes; if bleeding continues, call us.

 Over-the-counter medications will usually provide temporary relief from discomfort.
-The only way for a canker sore to heal is by the area not becoming irritated during the healing process.
-Usually canker sores can take 10-14 days to fully heal.
+The only way for a canker sore to heal is the area not becoming irritated during the healing process.
+Usually, canker sores can take 10-14 days to fully heal.
 If sores persist, call us.